1. Home

 For example, keeping noise at a minimum, not parking lots of commercial vehicles in and around the property and restricting the animals you are allowed could help keep property prices at a maximum and means everyone gets to enjoy the neighbourhood at a certain standard.

-Legal action – in the most dramatic of circumstances you may be taken to court over breaking an agreed covenant
+In the most dramatic of circumstances, you may be taken to court over breaking an agreed covenant.

 If you want to remove or change a restrictive covenant you should seek professional legal advice via your conveyancing solicitor.